-Kid birthdays are always tons of fun, and they always involve picture taking!
+Kids’ birthdays are always tons of fun, and they always involve lots of picture-taking!
 If someone you know has a birthday coming up, here are some great tips for taking pictures at a birthday party.

 8 Tips for Taking Pictures At A Birthday Party

 1. Don’t try to be mom, party planner, AND photographer.